yathartha1/Shell-For-Reddit/README.md

 ## Steps to Run the Application
 * Download the dmg file located in the Application folder
-* Double click the dmg file
+* Open the dmg file
 * Copy the Shell-For-Reddit application into your Applications Folder
 * Run the application